theleoborges/imminent/README.md

 Imminent provides the semantics needed for working with these one-off parallel computations as well as several combinators which can be used to combine and coordinate between them.
 A complex-enough project will likely benefit from a combination of the 3 approaches.

+### Exception handling

+It exists and it follows certain principles.
+Expand on this.

 ## Priorities
 1. Correctness
 1. Rich set of combinators